r-dube/pickingflowers/README.md

 # Picking Flowers

-An accounting of China's electronic intrusions into international governments, non-govermental organizations, commercial companies and the public.
+An accounting of China's electronic intrusions into and surveillance of international governments, non-govermental organizations, commercial companies and the public.

 Copyright © 2021 r-dube.
 All Rights Reserved Worldwide.